tralpha/DisasterResponsePipeline/README.md

 Our model reaches the value 0.74.
 You can see the pipeline and its improvements in the html file provided.
 For our `models/train_classifier.py` file, I used the simple model because the precision obtained is good and gives good results.

-To test this part, you must create an empty pickle file `models/classifier.pkl`, and then type `python models/train_classifier.py DisasterResponse.db models/classifier.pkl`.
-After following these steps, a pickle file will be created and will overwrite the empty pickle you have created manually.
+To test this part, type `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`.
+A pickle file will be created.

-Further note: I copied the `data/DisasterResponse.db` file in the `models` folder, so to test this part you must type `python models/train_classifier.py DisasterResponse.db models/classifier.pkl` instead of `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`.

 #### Flask Web App
 This part uses the first two parts and displays the visualizations (scatter and bar chats) of the results returned by the database.
 The file paths for accessing the database and the pickle file are changed and the graphs are implemented in the `app/run.py` file.
 To run the app, type `python run.py` and launch on your browser the http://0.0.0.0:3001/ address.